PACTF/pactf/README.md

 ## Who are we?

-We are bunch of high-schoolers who participated in their first CTF in the Spring of 2015 and have since been driven to bring that same rewarding experience to everyone.
+We are bunch of high-schoolers who participated in their first CTF in the Fall of 2014 and have since been driven to bring that same rewarding experience to everyone.
 We are:

 - [Yatharth Agarwal](mailto:yagarwal@andover.edu)
 - [Cameron Wong](mailto:cwong@andover.edu)